Hormone Replacement Therapy (HRT) and Its Impact on Depression and Anxiety

 Depression is a common mental health condition affecting millions.
 It can make you feel tired, sad, and experience a total loss of motivation.
 The condition is often accompanied by symptoms of other mental diseases, like anxiety, and can have a significant impact on your day-to-day life.
 Many people want to know if there’s a connection between HRT and depression.
 Some claims state HRT helps, while others have the opposite opinion.
 Let’s explore the potential impact of hormone replacement therapy on depression, anxiety, and other mental illnesses.

-Hormone replacement therapy, or HRT, is used to replenish levels of estrogen, progesterone, and testosterone.
-These are hormones that can fluctuate over time.
-Their levels also decrease as we age.
+Hormone replacement therapy, or HRT, is used to replenish levels of declining hormones.

 Hormone replacement therapy has become more common in modern-day society.
 This is due to new research and studies, which highlight the success of HRT in the lives of patients.